Table of Contents

 - What do you know about how bargaining has been going so far?
 Do you have any questions?

-- What would it take for the GTFF to win substantial changes during this bargaining cycle?
-What do you think we can do to help secure these wins as rank and file members?
+- What do you think would it take for the GTFF to win substantial changes during this bargaining cycle?
+What do you think we need to do as rank-and-file members to help secure these wins?

-Other tips for effectively speaking with fellow GEs about bargaining:
+Other tips for talking with fellow GEs about bargaining:

-- Prioritize building authentic relationships and trust (this is most important!)
+- Prioritize building authentic relationships and trust.
+(This is most important!
+We need to care about each other!)

 - LISTEN to identify what issues matter most—don’t assume!
 (30% talking, 70% listening)

 - Focus frustrations on the boss!
-Bring up things like: shared issues with GE working conditions, bargaining moments that were activating for you, UO’s failure to address needs, etc. GEs might not be comfortable showing anger towards their advisors or departments, but are often frustrated with structural issues.
+Bring up things like: working conditions, moments from bargaining sessions, UO’s failure to address needs, etc. GEs might not be comfortable showing anger towards their advisors or departments, but are often frustrated with structural issues.
 This is their chance to have an impact on those structures!

-- Address sources of skepticism and inoculate against union-negative messaging.
+- Help address sources of skepticism; inoculate against union-negative messaging and misinformation.

-- Use “WE” and “US” language—remember, the union isn’t some mysterious external entity, it’s just the other GEs you work with every day!
+- Use “WE” and “US” language—remember, the union isn’t some mysterious external entity, it’s just the other GEs you work with every day, working together!

-- Make a clear, direct ASK at the end of the conversation (ex: Will you attend the next session?)
+- Make a clear, direct ASK at the end of the conversation (ex: Will you attend the next General Membership Meeting?)

 How do I talk to undergrads about bargaining?

 Undergrads can help support our efforts to put pressure on the university.
-Take a couple minutes before or after your class, lab, or discussion section to talk about the GTFF’s bargaining platform!
-Here are a few suggestions for how to start and have these conversations:
+Take a few minutes before or after your class, lab, or discussion section to talk about our bargaining platform!
+Here are some suggestions:

 - You are allowed to talk about the union and our bargaining efforts to your undergrads!
 However, limit union talk to before/after class time.
-Don’t use “work time” to talk union with students.
+Avoid using “work time” to talk union with students (unless it’s pedagogically relevant).

 - Visit our Contract Action Kit page to print signs for your office door, download a GTFF syllabus bug to show “This course is taught with unionized labor!”, etc.